-This waterway connecting the Pacific Ocean to Atlantic Ocean is impressively 620 miles wide, about the distance from London to Berlin.
+This waterway connecting the Pacific Ocean to the Atlantic Ocean is impressively 620 miles wide, about the distance from London to Berlin.
 Its average depth is 11,150 feet, although the ocean floor is thought to reach depths of up to 15,700 feet near the passage’s southern and northern boundaries.

 It’s all about location.

 The Drake Passage’s location is of particular interest to those journeying to Antarctica.
-It extends from Cape Horn at South America’s southernmost tip to Antarctica’s South Shetland Islands, and serves as the shortest route possible to the icy continent.
+It extends from Cape Horn at South America’s southernmost tip to Antarctica’s South Shetland Islands and serves as the shortest route possible to the icy continent.

 Sailing conditions make for a thrilling crossing.

 The Drake Passage is famously choppy, and sailing through can be an exhilarating adventure, following in the footsteps of Charles Darwin and the HMS Beagle.

 The convergence of oceans and temperatures makes this region so lively, with cyclones that formed in the warm Pacific sweeping into the passage below the cape — you may even spot one from the deck!
 Fortunately, with modern forecasting, more advanced technology, and developments in the design of seafaring vessels, the route is safe for travelers today.

 The water in the passage is far from stagnant, with a strong eastward current, and passing through at an estimated 125–200 million cubic yards per second.
 To put this into perspective, that’s around 600 times the amount of water in the Amazon River.